MaliciousURLDetectives/Dashboard/README.md

 - Flask

 ## Getting Started
-To get a local copy up and running follow these simple steps.
+1. To get a local copy up and running follow these simple steps.
-Navigate to the directory where you want to clone/run/save application Clone this repository:
+2.Navigate to the directory where you want to clone/run/save application 3.Clone this repository:
-Navigate to the git repository
+4.Navigate to the git repository
-Install virtual environment
+5.Install virtual environment
-Create a virtual environment
+6.Create a virtual environment
-Activate virtual environment
+7.Activate virtual environment
-Install dependencies(python: NumPy, Pandas, Scikit-Learn, Flask) Run app.py
+8.Install dependencies(python: NumPy, Pandas, Scikit-Learn, Flask)
+9.Run app.py

 ### Prerequisites
 -  Installing Python(python --version)